Index of transverse Dirac operator and cohomotopy Seiberg-Witten invariant for codimension $4$ Riemannian foliation: Geometry of Foliation

+In order to define the basic Dirac operator, we need to review the definition of foliated bundle and the associated notions.

-\begin{defi} A principal bundle $P\to(M,F)$ is called foliated, if it is quipped with a lifted foliation $F_P$ invariant under the structure group action, transversal to the tangent space to the fiber and $TF_P$ projects isomorphically onto $TF$. \end{defi}
+\begin{defi} A principal bundle $P\to M$ is called foliated, if it is quipped with a lifted foliation $F_P$ invariant under the structure group action, transversal to the tangent space to the fiber and $TF_P$ projects isomorphically onto $TF$.
+We say a vector bundle $E\to M$ is foliated, if its principal bundle $P_E$ is foliated. \end{defi}